AlizeDeMatas/ccm_benchmate/docs/modules/molecule.md

 ```

 The library in the search method is an indexed usearch-molecule library.
 You can create one from a list of SMILES please see
 the git repository [here](https://github.com/ashvardanian/usearch-molecules) for more information.
+I have refactored this library
+extensively to be more expressive and usable [here](https://github.com/celalp/usearch-molecules).

 We have already created indexed libraries for the following datasets:

-- PubChem (~100 million molecules)
+- PubChem (~130 million molecules)
 - Enamine REAL (~7 billion molecules)
 - GB13M (~1.3 billion molecules)
+- ZINC (2.9 billion molecules) coming soon